djvill/APLS/doc/how-to-use/search-other-layers.md

 {% include screengrab.html src="search/search-dropdown-menu-expanded.png" %}

-This saves you the trouble of needing to memorize things like the DISC alphabet or part-of-speech tags to use all of the _search_ page's functionalities!
+This saves you the trouble of needing to memorize things like the DISC alphabet or part-of-speech tags to use all of the <span class="apls-page">Search</span> page's functionalities!
 Similar to other parts of APLS, you can hover your mouse over the options in these drop-down menus to get a short tooltip description for each symbol.

 {: .under-the-hood }